smartperson/varunmehta.com/_posts/2017-09-04-reverse-engineering-logitech-z680-lcd.md

       - url: "z680-connections-1.jpg"
         caption: "The LCD uses an 8-pin ribbon cable, which I didn't expect."
       - url: "z680-connections-2.jpg"
         caption: "This is the connector on the control pod's main board.
-The mounted it at an usual angle, probably to fit the LCD module right on top of it.
+They mounted it at an unusual angle, probably to fit the LCD module right on top of it.
 On the left you can see the wires coming from the amp/sub via the d-sub connector."
   z680-arduino-serial:
     pictures:
       - url: "z680-arduino-serial-1.gif"